ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 $0
 endsnippet
 ```
 but this would make the UltiSnips parser think that the line `snippet ${1:trigger}...` starts a new snippet definition, when the goal is to insert the literal string `snippet ${1:trigger}...` into another file.
-In any case, this problem specific to using the text `snippet` inside a snippet, and most snippets are much easier to write than this.
+In any case, this problem is specific to using the string `snippet` inside a snippet, and most snippets are much easier to write than this.

 ### Options
 You'll need to use a few options to get the full UltiSnips experience.
 All options are clearly documented at `:help UltiSnips-snippet-options`, and I'll summarize here only what is necessary for understanding the snippets that appear later in this document.
 Based on my (subjective) experience, mostly with LaTeX files, here are some options to know: